pizzaboy314/uic_cs_faculty_scheduler_web/readme.md

-Project Workbook: GitHub Wiki -->
+Project Workbook: GitHub Wiki (on the right)

 --------------------------------------------------------------------------